danielmhair/Angular2Goodies/README.md

 })
 export class ExampleComponent {}
 ```
-Then rename your `css` file to a `scss` file.
-All your css styles will still apply in your `scss`.

 - **Same goes for the `styleUrls` property in your component declaration.
-Simply change the path to the new file with the `scss` extension.**
+Simply change the path to the new file with the `scss` extension**

 ### <a name="material-2-import-theme"><a/> [Include Material 2's theme](https://material.angular.io/guide/theming)
 This is where I got hung up for a day or so.
 The styles of Material 2 were not being applied.
 It was because I missed adding